gallo-json/juggle-counter/docs/Reflection.md

 ## What I liked

 I liked the fact that I actually solved a small problem with this project, and helped my brother out.
 And inputing various videos, it actually did pretty well one I fine tuned the threshold argument.
 Running the same video multiple times (a video of my brother doing ~2000 juggles), it was getting conistently a value 5 +/- the actual number of juggles.
+I also learned a lot of OpenCV.

 ## Improvements

 ### Use Deep Learning to find/track the ball

-This improvement

-### Some other method to count the number of juggles
+This improvement is not too ambitious.
+I think I can use a YOLO model and train it on lots of images of soccer balls to detect the ball super accurately therefore reducing some of the number of fluctuations.

 ### Make it more accessible to general public

+I know lots of people that would like this project and help them, but right now the color selecting process is not intuitive (as well as running a python script from the terminal).

 ## What I learned

 - Python OpenCV
-- Manipulating videos all around
-- Little SciPy
+- Some SciPy